archway-network/archway-docs/docs/create/getting-started/install.md

 sidebar_position: 1
 ---

-# Installation
+# Install Archway

 Make sure you've installed and configured a few dependencies.

-**IMPORTANT:** If on your machine, you need root access to run `docker`, make sure to follow all the steps with `root` access.
-Otherwise, there will be some conflicts and confusions on the deployment process which will ask for a root permission.
+**IMPORTANT:** For local installations, you need root access to run `docker`.
+Make sure to follow all the steps with `root` access to prevent conflicts and confusions on the deployment process which requires root permission.

 #### Dependencies